throw-out-error/core/README.md

 ## Credits

 Special thanks to [trivality](https://github.com/triviality-js/triviality) for the original logger code.
+Also a ton of credit goes to the authors of nestjs for the dependency injection.